sawyerit/docker_images/central_switch/hardware.md

 In future updates:
 * Monitoring man doors of your house
 * Controlling lights, cameras or other devices (todo: in a plug and play fashion)

+TODO: update these instructions for the changes made in my setup

 Harwdare requirements:
 -----